DIY No-Carve Unicorn Pumpkin

 Embellish as you see fit… I decided to cut away the clay in a spiral pattern around the horn.
-Allow to dry at least 24 hours.
+Allow drying at least 24 hours.

-Paint and/or glitter your horn and ears (I left my ears alone) and allow to dry.
+Paint and/or glitter your horn and ears (I left my ears alone) and allow them to dry.

 Using your paint marker draw two “U” shapes with lines coming off of them to look like eyes and eyelashes.
 If you make a mistake, like a smudge, remove the offense with rubbing alcohol (I used 91% Isopropyl alcohol quite successfully).

 Add your horn onto your pumpkin via the skewer.
-Glue in place where necessary, if necessary.
+Glue in the place where necessary, if necessary.

 Grab a handful of fake florals from the bargain bin at your local dollar or big box store and give them a little bit of magic with some glitter spray.